-The board exercises active oversight over our overall talent management process, including human capital management strategies, corporate culture, and DEI programs.
+The board exercises active oversight of our overall human capital strategy, including our talent management process, corporate culture, and inclusion efforts.
 The board also oversees the work of its committees in developing corporate policies and frameworks designed to attract, retain, engage, and develop a workforce that aligns with our values and mission.
-The Talent and Compensation Committee advises the board and management on and is responsible for oversight of human capital management, DEI efforts, and employee compensation and benefits matters, and annually reviews our leadership development and succession planning practices.
+The Talent and Compensation Committee advises the board and management on oversight of human capital management, inclusion efforts, and employee compensation and benefits matters, and annually reviews our leadership development and succession planning practices.

-The board also oversees human capital management by regularly engaging with management and facilitating a system of reporting that highlights the importance of DEI to Lilly.
-For example, as part of our commitment to DEI, our board considers the contributions related to DEI of our CEO and other executive committee members when determining their compensation.
-Our board also oversees the activities of our CEO and executive committee in setting expectations for inclusive leadership and holding leaders accountable for building diverse and inclusive teams.
-Our CEO receives regular reports from Lilly's executive vice president for human resources and diversity.
-In addition, our chief DEI officer is a senior vice president who also has responsibility for all aspects of talent management in the company, which enables full integration of DEI into our talent systems.
-The senior vice president of DEI and talent management reports to the executive vice president for human resources and diversity, who is a member of our executive committee.
+The board also oversees human capital management by regularly engaging with management and facilitating a system of reporting that highlights the importance of inclusion to Lilly.
+Our board also oversees the activities of our CEO and executive committee in setting expectations for inclusivity in our workforce.
+Our chief diversity, equity, and inclusion officer is a senior vice president who also has responsibility for all aspects of talent management in the company, which enables full integration of these efforts into our talent systems.
+The senior vice president of diversity, equity and inclusion and talent management reports to the executive vice president for human resources and diversity, who is a member of our executive committee that reports to our CEO.
 We believe this system of oversight and reporting by the board and our key executives is critical to our success in fostering an inclusive, supportive, and rewarding workplace.